Q: How old should my dog/cat be to receive its immunization shots?

 A: Our veterinarians recommend starting your vaccine schedule when your dog or cat is six to eight weeks old, and only if they do not display any signs of sickness.
 We can advise you on an appropriate vaccine schedule based on your pet’s lifestyle and activity.
 We provide these shots routinely at any age.

 Q: Why is my dog required by law to receive a Rabies vaccination?

-Rabies is a zoonotic disease that is transmitted by bites from wild animals, particularly skunks, raccoons, possums, bats, and foxes.
-This disease can be transmitted to humans through the bite or scratch of an infected animal.
+Rabies is a zoonotic disease that is transmitted to humans through bites or scratches from infected wild animals, particularly skunks, raccoons, bats, and foxes.
+It can also be transmitted to your pet from other infected domesticated animals, like dogs and cats.
 Puppies and kittens will first receive this vaccination at 12 weeks of age, and then they will be revaccinated every 1-3 years as required by law.